 At lender decision (or agreement) in principle:

-- Details of personal income will be required (this is commonly asked by other lenders already, but is a change for TMW)
+- Details of personal income will be required (this was commonly asked by other lenders already)

-(This means that if you currently own two properties, financed by buy-to-let mortgages and you are applying to buy two more, your total at completion would be four mortgaged properties and thus you would be categorised as a portfolio landlord.)
+(This means that if you currently own three properties, financed by buy to let mortgages and you are applying to buy one more, your total at completion would be four mortgaged properties and thus you would be categorised as a portfolio landlord.)

 - Where applicants are categorised as portfolio landlords further details regarding total value, rental income and outstanding mortgage balances owed on the portfolio.

 Further information may also be required, including but not limited to:

 - Asset and liability statement

 - Business plan (comprising details such as length of property ownership, current and future portfolio management approach)